nttcom/zeek-parser-SSDP-COM/README_en.md

-# Zeek-Parser-SSDP
+# Zeek-Parser-SSDP-COM

 ## Overview

-Zeek-Parser-SSDP is a Zeek plug-in that can analyze communication using SSDP.
+Zeek-Parser-SSDP-COM is a Zeek plug-in that can analyze communication using SSDP(Simple Service Discovery Protocol).

 ## Usage